ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 Now that you've seen how including spin polarization has allowed us to correctly describe the ground state of a molecular system, the next step is to use it to describe a magnetic crystal.
 In contrast to a molecule, where the Kohn-Sham wavefunctions of all states are fully contained in the unit cell of our DFT calculation, the Kohn-Sham wavefunctions of electrons in crystals are delocalized over many unit cells.
 In other words: each unit cell only contains a small fraction of the electron which occupies a certain Bloch Kohn-Sham state.
 As a consequence of this, the difference of the total number of up-spin and down-spin electrons in each unit cell does not have to be an integer number.
-Also, it is much harder for crystal to estimate the total magnetization of each unit cell as we have done for the oxygen molecule.
+Also, it is much harder to estimate the total magnetization of each unit cell of a crystal.

 One of the most common magnetic crystals is iron, so we'll study this material.
 The directory `02_Fe` contains an input file for iron.
 Note this is a BCC crystal structure